azdinos/MyProject/README.md

-# BackupTask can help you to backup your directories and databases
+# BackupManager can help you to backup your directories and databases

 Create directories and databases backup, upload it to local directory or to ftp and send notification email with detail statistics.